 Apply these modes will break the control loop and change some of the previous setting data.
 Make sure that if the system is allowable to use these modes.

-- 2: You can select at most 5 parameters put in front of the user menu by using SEL1 to SEL5 contained at the bottom of setupmenu. - 3: Set DISF (display format) value in the setup menu to determine whether PV or SV is displayed.
+2: You can select at most 5 parameters put in front of the user menu by using SEL1 to SEL5 contained at the bottom of setup menu.